The Fourth Amendment of The U.S. Constitution protects citizens from unlawful police searches and seizures at the hands of law enforcement.

 You are not obligated to answer any of these questions.
 If you do, it could be a reasonable cause for them to investigate your personal belongings, such as your car, and what is inside.
 To avoid unknowingly providing consent to search your car, you can ask the officer if you are being arrested or if you are facing a legal issue.
 If they cannot provide a direct answer, they may not have probable cause to search your car.
 Though you cannot lie to the police, you are under no obligation to answer questions directly.

 What Should You Do When You Are Subjected to a Vehicle Search?

 Whether or not an officer presents a warrant, you should not get in their way.

-What Should You Do if You are Charged With a Crime as a Result of a Vehicle Search?
+What Should You Do If You Are Charged With a Crime as a Result of a Vehicle Search?

 It can be challenging to defend your case when law enforcement abuses its power.
-Police are under a great deal of pressure, but that does not give them the right to violate your civil rights and forcibly enter your property.
+Police are under a great deal of pressure, but that does not give them the right to violate your civil rights and forcibly enter your personal property.

 If you find yourself facing accusations after a vehicle search, it is in your best interest to hire a capable attorney to help you navigate the repercussions.
 An experienced attorney will scrutinize the details of your case and make sure all claims and evidence against you were acquired legally, with good standing in court.

 Facing an unlawful vehicle search with a capable defense attorney by your side will make a world a difference.